7 Simple Steps to Achieve True Digital Wellbeing

 A 2022 survey by LocalCircles revealed that 71% of Indian respondents felt they were spending too much time on screens, with many citing disrupted sleep and poor attention span as key concerns.
 The pressure of constant WhatsApp messages, social media updates, and remote work meetings has led to increased digital stress across urban and rural settings alike.

 Culturally, India places a high value on mindfulness, rest, and community connection—all of which are at risk when digital habits become compulsive.
-Achieving digital wellbeing in India, therefore, also means returning to these roots: conscious living, collective balance, and self-discipline.
+Achieving digital wellbeing in India, therefore, also means returning to these roots: conscious living, collective balance,

-7 Simple Steps to Achieve Digital Wellbeing
+Seven Steps for Digital Wellbeing

 3. Say No to Notification Overload

-4. Clean Your Digital Clutter
+4. Clean Up Your Digital Mess

 Conclusion